Kristina01111000/notesforresume/README.md

 - need to fix the pages for the website, i don't need links to my projects, get a new picture
 - need a new theme, two of them have issues when i activate them
-- fix the contact page, it doessn't work
+- fix the contact page, it is a draft now, just put in the wp contact forms plugin
 - remove form validation/ put it somewhere else
 - remove java projects?
 - leave tetris